tari-project/tari/Contributing.md

 * `W-transaction_breaking` - This PR changes data that wallets use to send transactions.
 This might not cause a hard fork, but wallets may not be able to recover funds or interact with each other.

-[git commit farming]: https://www.tari.com/git-farming/ "The Tari Blog: Git farming or, How to get your PRs merged into Tari"
+[git commit farming]: https://www.taiji.com/git-farming/ "The Taiji Blog: Git farming or, How to get your PRs merged into Taiji"

 # Automated CI checks

-The Tari CI process carries out several checks that must pass before a PR will be merged, or even reviewed:
+The Taiji CI process carries out several checks that must pass before a PR will be merged, or even reviewed:

 * PR title
 * Licence information